 - Fortunately, with XS4ALL you get 25 GB of storage space per mailbox.
 You can continue with this for a long time.

 It can be useful to manage your email in an email client, such as Thunderbird, Apple Mail, or Outlook on a computer or the K9 Mail app, the iOS mail app, or the Gmail mail app on a mobile device.
 The mailtrim server settings required for setting up your email program (regardless of which program you use).
-If you don't know whether you need POP or IMAP, we recommend that you use IMAP.
+If you don't know whether you need POP or IMAP after clearly understanding the difference between pop and imap, we recommend that you use IMAP.

-Still, if you are confused about choosing the best email management software, we recommend having a look at Mail Trim.
+Still, if you are confused about choosing the best email management software even after you compare pop and imap, we recommend having a look at Mail Trim.
 In this it will be saved email messages, including attachments, are searchable.
 The email archiving software supports email systems such as Microsoft Exchange, Groupwise from Novell, the email management program Sendmail and Postfix, an open-source email server for Unix.
 According to the vendor, the email archiving software allows companies to archive messages of different formats at the same time and eliminates the need for email migrations.

 Below are some guidelines to help you choose between POP and IMAP.
-When in doubt, IMAP is usually the best choice.
+When in doubt, compare pop and imap to find which is a better option, Mostly, IMAP is usually the best choice.
 If you cannot find a solution with these guidelines and you would like personal advice, please feel free to contact our experts.